 Prince Harming Syndrome (e-Book)

-Only $19.99 $9.99 and delivered to you in a convenient e-book you can read right away on your computer or iPad.
-Yep – you don’t need a Kindle/Nook.
-Just download it ASAP on your computer/ipad and start moving forward to happier love ASAP!
+Only $19.99 $9.99 and delivered to you in a convenient e-book you can read right away on your computer or iPad – or anywhere you can read a PDF – including a Kindle, Nook, cellphone, etc!
+Just download it ASAP and start moving forward to happier love ASAP!

 If you’re single and dating, you might at times find yourself thinking things like :